Home Compare GET.PA vs SCA-B.ST

 Getlink vs Svenska Cellulosa Aktiebolaget SCA (publ): Which Stock Looks Stronger in 2026?

-Getlink SE holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Svenska Cellulosa Aktiebolaget SCA (publ) still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Getlink SE holds the cleaner structural position, with the lead spread across growth and profitability.
+Svenska Cellulosa Aktiebolaget SCA (publ) does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Getlink SE holds the more constructive position.
 That puts structure and market broadly in agreement — Getlink SE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.